tamaramueller/DP-GNNs/README.md

 This repo contains code to train graph neural networks for graph classification tasks with differential privacy (DP).
 Check out our [paper](https://arxiv.org/pdf/2202.02575.pdf) for the details about the methods.

+### Abstract

+Graph Neural Networks (GNNs) have established themselves as the state-of-the-art models for many machine learning applications such as the analysis of social networks, protein interactions and molecules.
+Several among these datasets contain privacy-sensitive data.
+Machine learning with differential privacy is a promising technique to allow deriving insight from sensitive data while offering formal guarantees of privacy protection.
+However, the differentially private training of GNNs has so far remained under-explored due to the challenges presented by the intrinsic structural connectivity of graphs.
+In this work, we introduce differential privacy for graph-level classification, one of the key applications of machine learning on graphs.
+Our method is applicable to deep learning on multi-graph datasets and relies on differentially private stochastic gradient descent (DP-SGD).
+We show results on a variety of synthetic and public datasets and evaluate the impact of different GNN architectures and training hyperparameters on model performance for differentially private graph classification.
+Finally, we apply explainability techniques to assess whether similar representations are learned in the private and non-private settings and establish robust baselines for future work in this area.

 ### Repo Structure

 **the ``src`` folder:**